ProfSynapse/Toolset-Training/code/rtx3090_kto/INSTALL_FIXES.md

-# Installation Fixes Applied - November 2024
+# Installation Fixes Applied - November 2025

 ## Summary
-This document describes the fixes applied to ensure reliable installation of the RTX 3090 KTO training environment.
+This document describes the critical fixes applied to ensure reliable installation of the RTX 3090 KTO training environment.
+The most important fix is changing `--index-url` to `--extra-index-url` in requirements.txt, which was preventing pip from finding any PyPI packages.

 ## Key Changes Made